-- d.
+- b.
+Voluntarily reacquires his or her nationality after having lost it; - c.
+Acquires a new nationality and enjoys the protection of the country of the newly acquired nationality; - d.
 Returns voluntarily to the country he or she left or outside which he or she had remained for fear of persecution; - e.
-Cannot continue to refuse to avail of the protection of the country of nationality or habitual residence, since the circumstances due to which he or she was recognised as a refugee no longer exist; or - f.
+Cannot continue to refuse to avail of the protection of the country of nationality or habitual residence, since the circumstances due to which he or she was recognised as a refugee no longer exist: or - f.
 Expressly renounces the right to asylum.

-Regarding subsidiary protection, the right ceases when the circumstances resulting in said protection no longer exist or have changed to such an extent that the protection is no longer necessary.
+Regarding subsidiary protection, the right ceases when the circumstances resulting in said protection no longer exist or have changed to such an extent that the protection is no longer necessary.602

-The ground pertaining to a change in circumstances warranting cessation of refugee status or subsidiary protection can only be applied if the SEF concludes that the change in circumstances in the country of origin or habitual residence is sufficiently significant and durable to exclude a well-founded fear of persecution or a risk of serious harm.
-Furthermore, this cessation ground is without prejudice to the principle of non-refoulement, and is not applicable to refugees who are able to invoke imperative reasons related to prior persecution to refuse to avail themselves of the protection of the country of their nationality or habitual residence.
+The ground pertaining to a change in circumstances warranting cessation of refugee status or subsidiary protection can only be applied if the SEF concludes that the change in circumstances in the country of origin or habitual residence is sufficiently significant and durable to exclude a well-founded fear of persecution or a risk of serious harm.603 Furthermore, this cessation ground is without prejudice to the principle of non-refoulement,604 and is not applicable to refugees who are able to invoke imperative reasons related to prior persecution to refuse to avail themselves of the protection of the country of their nationality or habitual residence.605

 The SEF is required to notify the beneficiary of the intended cessation for purposes of allowing the beneficiary of international protection to exercise his or her right to an adversarial hearing in writing within 8 days.
-A decision on cessation is subject to a judicial appeal with suspensive effect, and in the absence of specific provisions it should be understood that beneficiaries of international protection are entitled to apply for free legal aid at appeal stage under the same conditions as nationals as legal aid is an integral part of the social security system (see Regular Procedure: Legal Assistance).
+606 A decision on cessation is subject to a judicial appeal with suspensive effect, 607 and in the absence of specific provisions it should be understood that beneficiaries of international protection are entitled to apply for free legal aid at appeal stage under the same conditions as nationals as legal aid is an integral part of the social security system (see Regular Procedure: Legal Assistance).
+608

-Finally, the cessation of international protection results in the applicability of the Aliens Act to former beneficiaries, according to which an individual whose refugee status has ceased is entitled to a temporary residence permit without the need to present a residence visa, even though other requirements such as a travel document, accommodation, income, etc. still apply.
+Finally, the cessation of international protection results in the applicability of the Aliens Act to former beneficiaries, 609 according to which an individual whose refugee status has ceased is entitled to a temporary residence permit without the need to present a residence visa, 610 even though other requirements such as a travel document, accommodation, income, etc. still apply.

 CPR is not aware of a systematic review of protection status in Portugal in practice.
-Nonetheless, according to the statistics provided by the SEF there were 14 cessation decisions of subsidiary protection regarding Guinean nationals in 2016 but none in 2017.
+Nonetheless, according to the statistics provided by the SEF there were 14 cessation decisions of subsidiary protection regarding Guinean nationals in 2016 but none in 2017 and 2018.
 In the framework of the legal assistance provided to some of those concerned in 2016, CPR identified several shortcomings in these cessation proceedings including the lack of renewal of the residence permits while the cessation process was pending and the poor quality of the assessment conducted into the change in circumstances in the country of nationality.
 Indeed, the assessment conducted did not take into consideration the specific / individual circumstances of each individual concerned as the same information was used for all persons meaning that it lacked an actual assessment of whether there was a significant and durable change in circumstances for each individual concerned.